We need your help now

 The Department of Education has ‘paused’ a review of SNA allocations after a public backlash.

-A REVIEW INTO the allocation of special needs assistants (SNAs) should be completed within a month, the Tánaiste has said, after a minister said there was “no point” in setting a target date.
+Tánaiste Simon Harris said yesterday that the review should be completed within a month, after Minister Michael Moynihan said there was “no point” in setting a target date.

 Simon Harris said initial communication about it, in which almost 200 schools were told they could lose SNAs, was “botched”.

-“It is a really bad situation that caused a lot of upset, a lot of anger, a lot of hurt from parents of children with special educational needs, from children themselves, from SNAS and from teachers,” Harris said yesterday.
+“It is a really bad situation that caused a lot of upset, a lot of anger, a lot of hurt from parents of children with special educational needs, from children themselves, from SNAs and from teachers,” Harris said yesterday.

 Yesterday, Minister of State for Special Education Michael Moynihan was criticised by Sinn Féin for adding to the uncertainty after he claimed there was “no point” in announcing a target completion for the review after the pause.